SalceMLH/mlh-hackathon-snap-kit-starter/README.md

 ### Step 1: Download or Clone the Github folder to your local directory

-You can download the boiler plate code by selecting ***Download or Clone*** in at the top of this page or clone the folder into a fresh folder by entering the following command
+You can download the boiler plate code by selecting ***Download or Clone*** at the top of this page or clone the folder into a fresh folder by entering the following command

 ```
 $ git clone https://github.com/SalceMLH/mlh-hackathon-snap-kit-starter.git